DA-ETSIINF/TryIT-legacy/README.md

 -- ???
 ## Run
 ### DB
-First of all you need to execute this commands to set up the DB
+First of all you need to execute this commands to set up the DB.
 ```bash
 $ python manage.py makemigrations
 $ python manage.py migrate